a-robu/green-snake/README.md

 # Introduction

 This program is a simple snake game.
-I made it when I was learning to program, back in 2010.
+I made it when I was learning to program, in September 2010.
 In fact, it is my first, ever, programming project (beyond simple _helloworld_ programs).

 Originally, it was kept on Dropbox, but now I decided to recover it from there and host it on GitHub.